(1) May I work as a loan originator for more than one mortgage broker? Yes.

 (3) If I work as a loan originator for more than one mortgage broker, may I take an application from a borrower without identifying one specific mortgage broker?
 No. You may take an application for only one mortgage broker at a time in any one transaction.
 Prior to presenting yourself to a specific borrower as licensed to originate mortgage loans, you must state who you represent.
 You must clearly identify the mortgage broker by name and address on the application, on all disclosures, authorization forms, and other material provided to the borrower.
 There must be no confusion by the borrower as to which mortgage broker you are representing at any given time.

 (4) May I work from any location when I am a licensed loan originator?
 No. You can only work from a licensed location.
 The licensed location can be the main company office, or any licensed branch.

 (5) May a loan originator transfer loan files to a mortgage broker other than the mortgage broker the loan originator is associated with?
 No. Only the borrower may submit a written request to the licensed mortgage broker to transmit the borrower's selected information to another mortgage broker or lender.
 The licensed mortgage broker must transmit the information within five business days after receiving the borrower's written request.

 (6) Who owns loan files?
 Loan files are the property of the mortgage broker named on the loan application and the mortgage broker must keep the original files and documents.

-(7) May I act as a loan originator and a real estate agent in the same transaction or for the same borrower in different transactions?
-Yes, you may be both the loan originator and real estate broker or salesperson in the same transaction, or for the same borrower in different transactions.
-When either of these occur, you must provide to the borrower the following written disclosure:
+(7) May I act as a loan originator and a real estate agent or with someone in the same real estate agency in the same transaction or for the same borrower in different transactions?

 (8) As a loan originator, may I be paid directly by the borrower for my services?
 No. As a loan originator, you may not be paid any compensation or fees directly by the borrower.